Have you ever had people ask you for advice on something you hate?

 If you’re struggling building a following online or getting people to take you seriously in person, you probably have nothing you can point to that says, “I’ve developed specific skills, built up my knowledge, and earned the experience.
 This is what I’ve applied it all to, and here’s how it turned out.”

-A short personal branding example
+A personal branding example from my boxing career

 Do you have an amazing physique?
 Post some photos.
 They don’t have to come every other tweet, but often enough that new and returning visitors to your timeline “get it” after a couple seconds of scrolling.